salcamo/yaml-csv-converter-wheel/README.md

 ## Performance Considerations

 - **Processing Time**: The processing time may vary based on the size of the input files and the complexity of the data structures.
-For larger files, consider profiling the code to identify potential bottlenecks.
+For larger files, we can consider profiling the code to identify potential bottlenecks.
-- **Resource Utilization**: When deployed in a Docker container, monitor resource usage (CPU, memory) to ensure efficient operation.
+- **Resource Utilization**: When deployed in a Docker container, we can monitor resource usage (CPU, memory) to ensure efficient operation.